Pantone Vs CMYK Colors: What are the Key Differences?

 What are Pantone Colors?

 The Pantone is also known as the Pantone Matching System (PMS).
 This color-matching system ranges from various colors to paint swatches that come in diverse shades and depths and maintain color consistency.
+The distinct shades are created by mixing from pallets of 14 color bases.
+Each color in this system comes with a particular method that involves a certain amount of ink.

+It helps to understand the specific color to be used no matter where you are.
+A specific allocated number lets you pick a color from the Pantone model.
 Pantone colors are popular in color communication, matching, inspiration, and maintaining consistency.
 They are suitable for brands that want to print the exact logo or design for a strong brand identity.

 Coated Vs. Uncoated Pantone